cylleneus/cylleneus/README.rst

 ``$ cylleneus web``

 Then point your browser at http://127.0.0.1:5000.
-The web app can accommodate the full range of query types, and has functionality for viewing available corpora, importing next plain-text files, and exporting results.
+The web app can accommodate the full range of query types, and has functionality for viewing available corpora, importing new plain-text files, and exporting search results.

-A shell script is also available that (``$ cylleneus shell``) provides a command-line interface to much of the same functionality.
+A shell script, invoked by ``$ cylleneus shell``, is also available and provides a command-line interface to much of the same functionality.

 Both the web app and the shell UI use the idea of a search collection, which is a grouping of texts from one or more corpora.
 This allows searches to be conducted across different corpus types, potentially filling gaps of text coverage.
 In the web app, click the ``Collection`` button to put together such a grouping before performing a search.
 In the shell UI, first select a corpus using ``corpus <name>`` and then use ``select``.
-This commands takes a list of document numbers as its argument, i.e. "[1,2...]".
+This commands takes a list of document numbers as its argument, i.e. ``"[1,2...]"``.
 Alternatively, ``select-all`` will add all the documents of the currently selected corpus to the search collection.
 Thus, e.g.:

 ``cylleneus:~ $ corpus perseus; select-all;  # selects the corpus and add all its documents to the search collection``

 ``cylleneus:~ $ unselect "[1]"  # remove document id 1 from the collection``

-``cylleneus:~ $ corpus lasla; select "[1,2]"' search <virtus>:GEN.PL.  # add documents from a different corpus and execute a different query``
+``cylleneus:~ $ corpus lasla; select "[1,2]"' search <virtus>|GEN.PL.  # add documents from a different corpus and execute a different query``

 You can display the list of documents within a corpus, with their id numbers, using the CLI.